Document Question Answering (QA)¶

 Collecting Results into a DataFrame¶

-If you're asking multiple questions, it's often useful to collect the results into a pandas DataFrame for easier analysis.
+If you're asking multiple questions, it's often useful to collect the results into a pandas DataFrame. page.ask

 from natural_pdf import PDF